Analysis | What the jobs numbers tell us about the presidential election

 Gallup polling indicates that the economy is viewed as the most important issue facing the country by 12 percent of Americans.
 That’s lower than the percentage identifying the pandemic (35 percent) and the percentage identifying poor leadership (22 percent).
 Of those three issues, though, the economy would seem to be the one where Trump is performing the best.

 The economy is, in many ways, getting better.
 It is, in every way, worse than it was seven months ago.
-It is, in most ways, worse than it was in August 2016, when 1.4 million fewer people were permanently out of work and the labor force was only 1.3 million people smaller despite the country’s population being 5.1 million people smaller.
+It is, in most ways, worse than it was in August 2016, when 1.4 million fewer people were permanently out of work and the labor force was 1.3 million people smaller, despite the country’s population being 5.1 million people smaller.

 There are two more jobs reports before Election Day.
 If the undercurrent of increasing permanent job losses continues, it’s hard to imagine that Trump’s focus on temporary layoffs will prove an effective rebuttal to questions about his handling of the economy.